 Forcing bulbs indoors in pots is a lovely way to bring flowers and fragrance into your home in the depths of winter, but a pretty pot of bulbs that are about to flower also makes a lovely gift.
 This is how we’ve done ours for Christmas gifts in the past:

 The metal pots are from IKEA; we simply jazzed them up with some festive ribbon and a candy cane.
-They would also look fantastic in old terracotta pots, wouldn’t they?
+I think they’d also look fantastic in old terracotta pots or upcycled teapots.

-As I mentioned earlier, this is a great gardening activity to involve children with, how about potting up some bulbs for them to give as teacher or nursery Christmas presents?
-They could even get crafty decorating the pot and make a really personal gift.
+As I mentioned earlier, this is a great gardening activity to involve children with, and you can use it to teach them about bulb growing and the plant life cycle.
+How about potting up some bulbs for them to give as teacher or nursery Christmas presents?
+They could even get crafty decorating the pot to create a really personal gift.

 More bulb planting resources

 Another option is to plant a bulb lasagne in an outdoor container.
-This is a clever way of layering up spring-flowering bulbs to create a display of flowers that lasts for months.
+This is a clever way of layering bulbs in pots to create a display of flowers that lasts for months.
 It’s a quick and easy project – my bulb lasagne post shows you how to do it.

 Do you think you’ll have a go at forcing bulbs indoors this autumn?
 I’ve just planted some miniature iris with the aim of having them in bloom for Christmas – fingers crossed!